ashley-z/Intro-to-ML/README.md

 # Intro to ML
- My first submission results from the Intro to Machine Learning course on Kaggle.
+ My submission results from exercises in the Intro and Intermediate Machine Learning course on Kaggle.